Devking/Chirper/Part 3/README.md

 	      12 |     MOVEUP | Move Friend Up
 	      13 |     MOVEDN | Move Friend Down

 All queries are represented by a 6-character query code.
-Within `api_mapping.h`, we translate each query code to a query number, which our `server.cpp` script uses for a switch statement to decide what query to process.
+Within `mappings.h`, we translate each query code to a query number, which our `server.cpp` script uses for a switch statement to decide what query to process.

 All queries follow the same format, which is represented below: